AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/freeform-table/filter-and-sort.md

 * Any metric columns

 * Any dimension columns (except for string-based dimensions)

+You can even sort by multiple columns at the same time.

 By default, dimensions are sorted in ascending order and metrics are sorted in descending order.